Research Misconduct: Policy, Definitions and Procedures

 II.
 Committee of Inquiry

-1. The Vice President for Research and Strategic Partnerships shall appoint a three-member Committee of Inquiry, which shall be staffed by a designee of the Vice President for Research and Strategic Partnerships.
-Committee members shall be individuals who, in the judgment of the Vice President for Research and Strategic Partnerships, have the appropriate seniority and knowledge to assess the alleged misconduct and who do not have unresolved personal, professional or financial conflicts of interest that would interfere with an objective review.
+1. The Vice President for Research & Graduate Studies shall appoint a three-member Committee of Inquiry, which shall be staffed by a designee of the Vice President for Research & Graduate Studies.
+Committee members shall be individuals who, in the judgment of the Vice President for Research & Graduate Studies, have the appropriate seniority and knowledge to assess the alleged misconduct and who do not have unresolved personal, professional or financial conflicts of interest that would interfere with an objective review.

 3. Members of the Committee of Inquiry shall comply with confidentiality requirements to keep the identities of the respondent and complainant confidential.